 You need at least $300–$500 per day on a single channel to generate enough conversion data for the algorithm to learn from event-specific creatives.

 You need at least $300–$500 per day on a single channel to generate enough conversion data for the algorithm to learn from event-specific creatives.
-Based on RocketShip HQ benchmarks, campaigns spending below $200/day on Meta typically don’t exit the learning phase fast enough to capitalize on a 7-10 day event window.
+In our experience, campaigns on Meta running at lower daily budgets often struggle to exit the learning phase within a typical 7-10 day event window.
 For budget guidance, see our detailed UA budget framework.

 How do you build a team structure that supports LiveOps-aligned UA?